binyang424/PolyTex/doc/source/test/Textile_class_example.rst

 Textile class example
 =====================
 This example shows how to use the Textile class in PolyTex package.
 It is designed to handle the parametrization and geometrical analysis of a fiber Textile.
 A Tow instance is created by passing the point cloud of a tow, which consists only the points on the Textile surface, to the constructor.

 ..
-GENERATED FROM PYTHON SOURCE LINES 6-12
+GENERATED FROM PYTHON SOURCE LINES 7-11

 .. code-block:: default

     import numpy as np
-    from tqdm.auto import tqdm
-    import polytex as pk
+    import polytex as ptx
-    from polytex.geometry import Plane

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-20
+GENERATED FROM PYTHON SOURCE LINES 12-19

 Create a textile object
 ------------------------